Welcome to my still progressing Web pages. This one was last updated on January 11, 2016.

 At the graduate level, I teach

 Objectivism is a neo-Aristotelian philosophy developed by the novelist Ayn Rand.
 Many of Rand's ideas have influenced my work.
 In her later years, Rand called the philosophy elaborated by herself and by two of her leading disciples Objectivism.
 I have quit using the Objectivist label, because I do not accept this incomplete philosophical system as a total package—and Rand, loudly seconded today by those who would rather worship her than think critically about her ideas, insisted that her philosophy be accepted or rejected as a total package.
-I am currently revising a page on Ayn Rand's ideas and their connection with some of the research I do in psychology; it will be online eventually.
 Those with a scholarly interest in Ayn Rand and Objectivism should become familiar with the Journal of Ayn Rand Studies, founded by the late R. W. Bradford, and edited by Stephen Cox, Roderick Long, Chris Matthew Sciabarra, and myself.

 Click here for the Clemson University Home Page.